 This choice was based on several factors.
 Firstly, this area has a vast linguistic diversity, however, it has been poorly studied.
 Secondly, this region has close and long-standing ties with Russia – The International Roerich Memorial Trust (IRMT) founded in 1993 by Svetoslav Roerich is located in Naggar (Kullu district).
 Nowadays this place is one of the focuses of the Russian-Indian cultural cooperation.

 Having selected the region, we started gradually developing our project.
 As the first stage, in August 2013, Elena Knyazeva visited Naggar and collected initial information on the possibility of fieldwork in the area.
 After that, we started preparing for the expedition to Naggar.
 We needed to study all available (but very few) materials on Kullui and other Pahari languages and to master the methodology for working with little-studied languages in the field.
 At this stage, other members of the project joined the team – Irina Samarina, Eugenia Renkovskaya, Anastasia Krylova and Ksenia Melnikova.
+The first expedition took place in the fall of 2014.